coder/code-server/docs/termux.md

 2. Run `pkg install tur-repo`
 3. Run `pkg install code-server`
 4. You can now start code server by simply running `code-server`.

-> Consider using a new user instead of root, read [here](https://www.howtogeek.com/124950/htg-explains-why-you-shouldnt-log-into-your-linux-system-as-root/) why using root is not recommended.\
-> Learn how to add a user [here](#create-a-new-user).

 ## NPM Installation